debashriroy/debashriroy.github.io/_news/announcement_2.md

 date: 2024-01-01 16:11:00-0400
 inline: false
 ---
 We are welcoming multiple members to our group in Spring 2024.
-We are excited for our journey together.
+We are excited for our journey together. :smile:

 In the meantime, we are also on lookout for highly ambitious and self-motivated students with wireless communication, signal processing, or machine learning background.
-If you are interested please send your CVs, transcripts, representative publications, GRE and TOEFL scores to Dr. Debashri Roy (debashri.roy@uta.edu), specifying their key research interests as well as their academic credentials.
+If you are interested please send your CVs, transcripts, representative publications, GRE and TOEFL scores to Dr. Debashri Roy (debashri.roy@uta.edu), specifying their key research interests as well as their academic credentials. :sparkles:

 <!-- We have several positions open for Ph.D. students.
 Highly ambitious and self-motivated students with wireless communication, signal processing, cybersecurity or machine learning background are encouraged to send their CVs, transcripts, representative publications, GRE and TOEFL scores to Dr. Debashri Roy (debashri.roy@uta.edu), specifying their key research interests as well as their academic credentials. -->